List packages installed by cargo

 let defaultfloat : f64 = 2.0

-// Numeric operators and Booleans types
+// Numeric operators, Booleans, and Character types

 fn main() {